-- New side panels and rear mudguard/number plate mount
+- Minimal panels and rear mudguard/number plate mount

-With its four-cylinder power unit clearly on display the CBR650R’s wrapping ramps up the pure sporting appeal; dual LED headlights emit a penetrating, uncompromising stare – with sharp new reflector profile for 2021 – and the upper and (extended) lower fairings blend muscularity with slim lines and angles.
+With its four-cylinder power unit clearly on display the CBR650R’s wrapping ramps up the pure sporting appeal; dual LED headlights emit a penetrating, uncompromising stare and the upper and lower fairings blend muscularity with slim lines and angles.

 The aggressive riding position starts with clip-on handlebars that mount beneath the top yoke, matched to rear set footpegs.
-There’s also now a USB Type-C socket located under the seat, for easy charging of a mobile device.
-Seat height remains 810mm.
+There’s also a USB Type-C socket located under the seat, for easy charging of a mobile device.
+Seat height is set at 810mm.

-Stylish LCD instruments include Shift Up, Gear Position and Peak Hold indicators.
-For 2021 readability has been improved with a change of LED angle and font size.
+Stylish, easy-to-read LCD instruments include Shift Up, Gear Position and Peak Hold indicators.

 - 70kW peak power, 63Nm peak torque with 35kW A2 licence option

 - Honda Selectable Torque Control (HSTC)